loicdescotte/loicdescotte.github.io/_posts/2017-01-22-spark2-datasets-type-safety.md

     .orderBy($"count(1)".desc) // WTF
   ```

-  Noe : The count column name is pretty weird, but it gets a little better if you use groupBy (which is not type-safe) instead of groupByKey :
+  Note : The count column name is pretty weird, but it gets a little better if you use groupBy (which is not type-safe) instead of groupByKey :

   ```scala
   sparkSession.read.text("hdfs://...").as[String]